hero

 Create and Configure Variables

-Creating and configuring variables are done inside a Thing, starting with the "Add Variable" button.
+Creating and configuring variables is done inside a Thing, starting with the "Add Variable" button.
+This will open a new window where you can do several configurations.

 Click on "Add Variable"